NotHonest/clubhousetools/README.md

-# 🛠 Clubhouse Tools
+# 🛠 Kolos Tools

 [![Netlify Status](https://api.netlify.com/api/v1/badges/e4c807e6-dafe-4bb9-8098-a86c72e526ed/deploy-status)](https://app.netlify.com/sites/clubhousetools/deploys)

 ![Clubhouse tools screenshot](.github/clubhouse.jpg)

-Clubhouse Tools is a small app written in React (Nextjs) with React Konva to create profile images with status.
+Kolos Tools is a small app written in React (Nextjs) with React Konva to create profile images with status.

 The idea is keep adding some other helpful tools to the app but for now I just wanted to play creating images with `canvas`.